placidanomaly/HPPrimeSightReduction/README.md

 8. On the 3rd screen, enter body-specific data and the assumed position
    * **Limb**: for the sun, whether the observation was made on the lower or upper limb (for semi-diameter correction).
 Other bodies will have body-specific parameters to enter here: the observed limb for a moon sight and the star name for a star sight
-   * **DR Lat**: the latitude of the assumed or DR position at the time of the observation in DMS format (DD°MM'SS")
+   * **DR Lat**: the latitude of the assumed or DR position in degrees at the time of the observation
-   * **DR Lon**: the longitude of the assumed or DR position at the time of the observation in DMS format (DD°MM'SS")
+   * **DR Lon**: the longitude of the assumed or DR position in degrees at the time of the observation

 ![More input data](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_input4.png)

-9. The calculator will display the values for observed height *Ho*, Greenwhich Hour Angle *GHA* of the body, declination *dec* of the body, Local Hour Angle *LHA* of the body, and the calculated height *Hc* of the body.
+9. The calculator will display the values for observed height *Ho*, Greenwhich Hour Angle *GHA*, declination *dec*, Local Hour Angle *LHA*, and the calculated height *Hc* of the body.
 Click **OK**

 ![Calculation results](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output1.png)

-11. The calculator will then display the usual 4 parameters of the line of position: LOP register, distance *a* from LOP either *TOWARD* or *AWAY* from the body, azimuth *Zn* to the body, and the assumed position latitude and longitude.
+11. The calculator will then display the usual 4 parameters of the line of position: LOP register, distance *a* from the LOP either *TOWARD* or *AWAY* from the body, azimuth *Zn* to the body, and the assumed position latitude and longitude as entered (no correction of assumed position is necessary here because fractional LHA and Zn can easily be handled by the calculator).
 These parameters enable plotting of the line of position.

 ![LOP parameters](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_output2.png)